DinuraKumarasinghe/AI-Research-Writing-Agent-CrewAI-OpenRouter-/README.md

-Here’s a **professional GitHub README** for your AI Agent project with interface:

----

 # AI Research & Writing Agent

 An **AI-powered multi-agent system** that researches a topic and generates a clear, engaging blog post.
 Built with **CrewAI**, **OpenRouter**, and **Gradio** for an interactive web interface.